hjamet/LLM-Difficulty-Based-Recommendation/README.md

-# Leveraging Large Language Models for Foreign Language Learning: Difficulty Estimation, Topic Estimation and Recommendation
+# Evaluation and simplification of text difficulty using LLMs in the context of recommending texts to facilitate language learning

 ## Description 🦭

-This project contains the code used for our research work described in the article [**Leveraging Large Language Models for Foreign Language Learning: Difficulty Estimation, Topic Estimation and Recommendation**).
+This project contains the code used for our research work described in the article **Evaluation and simplification of text difficulty using LLMs in the context of recommending texts to facilitate language learning**.
 It contains all the code for our experiments as well as the notebooks used to generate the figures in the article.
 The aim of the project is to enable :
 - The classification of French texts according to their difficulty,
 - The classification of French texts according to their subject,
+- Automatic simplification of French texts,
 - The recommendation of French texts according to the two previous criteria.
 Each of these objectives is dealt with and detailed in a separate folder.